-(a) The income tax expense (benefit) and the tax impact in AOCI was computed using AIG's U.S. statutory tax rate of 21 percent.
+(a) The income tax expense (benefit) and the tax impact in AOCI Accumulated other comprehensive income (loss) (AOCI) was computed using AIG's U.S. statutory tax rate of 21 percent.

 Various assets supporting the Fortitude Re funds withheld arrangements are reported at amortized cost, and as such, changes in the fair value of these assets are not reflected in the financial statements.
 However, changes in the fair value of these assets are included in the embedded derivative in the Fortitude Re funds withheld arrangement and the appreciation (depreciation) of the asset is the primary driver of the comprehensive income (loss) reflected above.